 Gochujang and sriracha are two chili pepper preparations that look similar and offer similarly understated spice levels.
-Gochujang is sometimes referred to as the Korean sriracha; however, they have some important differences and are not interchangeable.
-If you want to find out how gochujang and sriracha compare to each other, take a look at our PepperScale Showdown below that breaks it all down.
+Gochujang is sometimes referred to as Korean sriracha; however, they have some important differences and are not interchangeable.
+Let’s compare these two fiery condiments so that you can make the best choices for your meals.

 How does gochujang differ from sriracha?